North Carolina: Anglo-European settlement

 Most of the English colonists had arrived as indentured servants, hiring themselves out as laborers for a fixed period to pay for their passage.
 In the early years the line between indentured servants and African slaves or laborers was fluid.
 Some Africans were allowed to earn their freedom before slavery became a lifelong status.
-Most of the free colored families formed in North Carolina before the Revolution were descended from unions or marriages between free whites and enslaved or free African or African-Americans.
+Most of the free colored families formed in North Carolina before the Revolution were descended from unions or marriages between free whites and enslaved or free Africans or African-Americans.
 If the mothers were free, their children were born free.
 Many had migrated or were descendants of migrants from colonial Virginia.
 As the flow of indentured laborers to the colony decreased with improving economic conditions in Great Britain, planters imported more slaves, and the state's legal delineations between free and slave status tightened, effectively hardening the latter into a racial caste.
-The economy's growth and prosperity was based on slave labor, devoted primarily to the production of tobacco.
+Conditions for both slaves and workers worsened as the ranks of the former eclipsed the latter and expansion of farming operations into former Indigenous territories lowered prices.
+Unable to establish deep water ports such as at Charles Town and Norfolk, the economy's growth and prosperity was thus based on cheap labor and slave plantation systems, devoted primarily to the production of tobacco, then later cotton and textiles.

-In 1738–1739, smallpox would cause high fatalities among the Native Americans, who had no immunity to the new disease (it had become endemic over centuries in Europe).
+In 1738–1739, smallpox caused high fatalities among the Native Americans, who had no immunity to the new disease (it had become endemic over centuries in Europe).
 According to the historian Russell Thornton, "The 1738 epidemic was said to have killed one-half of the Cherokee, with other tribes of the area suffering equally."